QCrBox/QCrBox/docs/how_to_guides/deploy_on_a_local_network.md

 2. **TLS without Let's Encrypt** — ACME challenges cannot reach a LAN-only host.
 Use a certificate from your institution's CA, or a self-signed one whose CA you distribute to the workstations.
-3. **Image access** — the server still needs to reach GHCR (and GitHub) once per install/update; see the offline notes at the end if it cannot.
+3. **Image access** — either let the server reach GHCR and GitHub, or use the SSH deployer's `--transfer-images --transfer-sources` mode described in the VM deployment guide.

 ## 1. DNS